R-ronivaldo/R-ronivaldo/README.md

 - 👋 Hi, I’m @R-ronivaldo a student of Information systems at Federal University of Pará
-- 👀 I'm interested in modern languages, but also base language importantes like C/C++
+- 👀 I'm interested in Back-end with Nodejs or Java Spring Boot and Front-end with Flutter
 - 🌱 I’m currently learning about Software Development Techniques: Testing and Validation
 - 💞️ I'm looking to collaborate on open source tools
 - 📫 How to reach me: rofjs5050@gmail.com